acorg/Racmacs/README.md

 Now when you try and install and build the package from source things should be setup to use g++, with support for OpenMP parallization now included.

+Finally, to check whether your version of Racmacs has been compiled to work in parallel or not you can run the command `Racmacs:::parallel_mode()`, which should return `TRUE`.
+It's not a problem if it returns `FALSE`, optimization code just won't run in parallel so will take a bit longer.